SoenkevL/EEGAnalyzer-SciCo/README.md

 process_experiment(config, 'results/analysis.log')
 ```

-## Installation with example (Development)
+## Example Analysis
 ### 1. Follow the installation instructions
 Make sure you have installed the package as described above.
 If you decide you install the package via pip and not from
- source, please make sure you get the folder example from the GitHub and add it to your current project.
+ source, please make sure you still clone the GitHub to have all example and preprocessing files at hand.

 ### 2. Prepare example data directory structure